-YWCA Tri-County Area was founded as YWCA of Pottstown in a two-story frame building in 1908.
-Its original focus was to provide safe housing for young girls and women who were homeless, or who had come to Pottstown to work in the town’s factories.
-After moving to its current home at 315 King Street in 1913, YWCA continued to house women and girls as both permanent and transient residents, fed hungry families, added educational programs, recreational teams, and special interest clubs.
+Established in 1908 in a 2-story frame building as YWCA of Pottstown, YWCA Tri-County Area initially provided shelter for homeless young women and girls and countless others employed in the town’s factories.
+YWCA moved into its current residence at 315 King Street in 1913, where it housed women and girls permanently and temporarily, fed hungry families, added educational programs, recreational teams, and special interest clubs.
 Over the years, services adapted to the changing needs of girls and women in the community.

-Today, YWCA Tri-County Area remains a leader in advocating for women, girls, and families by providing quality programs and services designed to support and enrich the community.
-Direct service programming includes early childhood education, before- and after-school enrichment, youth/girls’ development, adult education, and workforce development.
-Mission-based advocacy efforts raise awareness and build social capital around women’s empowerment, racial and social justice, and safe and healthy communities.
+Through programs and services created to support and enrich the community, YWCA Tri-County Area remains a leader in advocating for women, girls, and families.
+Our Direct service programming includes early childhood education, before- and after-school enrichment, youth/girls’ development, adult education, and workforce development.
+YW3CA’s Mission-based advocacy efforts strengthen social capital related to women’s empowerment, racial and social justice, and health and safety.

-YWCA Tri-County Area serves more than 1,500 women, children, and families as an educational organization that is empowering and inclusive.
+As an educational organization that is empowering and inclusive, YWCA Tri-County Area serves more than 1,500 women, children, and families.
 The Tri-County Area is bounded by a 10 mile radius centered in Pottstown Borough.
-Target communities include all or part of the seven public school districts surrounding Pottstown: Pottstown, Pottsgrove, Spring-Ford, Perkiomen Valley, Owen J. Roberts, Boyertown, and Daniel Boone.
+Target communities include all or part of the seven public school districts surrounding Pottstown: Pottstown, Pottsgrove, Spring-Ford, Owen J. Roberts, Boyertown, Daniel Boone, and Perkiomen Valley.

-YW leads and participates in strategic impact partnerships throughout Pottstown, working collaboratively to create systems change and improve social and economic mobility for families in the Tri-County Area.
-YW has a 110-year history of sharing, collaborating, and learning with partner non-profits, civic organizations, schools, local government, and other community organizations, working mutually to fulfill each organization’s mission and to meet the evolving needs of the community.
+In Pottstown, YW leads and participates in strategic impact partnerships designed to improve the economic and social mobility of families in the Tri-County Area.
+YW has a 110-year history of sharing, collaborating, and learning with partner non-profits, civic organizations, schools, local government, and other community organizations, working to meet the community’s changing needs as well as each organization’s mission.

 Our current network includes ACLAMO Family Centers, CADCOM, Community Health and Dental Care, Creative Health, Early Learning Resource Center, Family Services of Montgomery County, Interagency Council of Norristown, Intermediate Units of Montgomery, Chester, and Berks counties, MontcoWorks, MontcoWorks NOW, Montgomery County Community College, Montgomery County Human Relations Commission, Montgomery County OIC, Pennsylvania CareerLink, Philabundance, Pottstown Early Action for Kindergarten Readiness (PEAK), Pottstown Cluster of Religious Communities, Pottstown NAACP, Pottstown Trauma-Informed Community Connection (PTIIC), Pottstown workforce development task force, Salvation Army, Tri-County Area school districts, Tri-County Area Chamber of Commerce, TriCounty Community Network, the United Way of Greater Philadelphia and Southern New Jersey, and local and county governments.